asyncjxck/SoundBar/README.md

 The ouput should start with something like `ruby 2.6.1` & `Rails 6.0.3.2`

-If not, install the right ruby or rails version using [rbenv](https://github.com/rbenv/rbenv) (it could take a while):
+If not, install the right ruby or rails version (it could take a while):

 ```shell
 rbenv install 2.6.1